jimeh/tmuxifier/README.md

 Tmuxify your Tmux.
 Create, edit and load complex Tmux session, window and pane configurations with ease.

-Tmuxifier is inspired the excellent [tmuxinator][] Project.
+Tmuxifier is inspired by the excellent [tmuxinator][] Project.
 While tmuxinator is childishly easy to configure with it's YAML project files, it's also restricting me from the kind of powerful control I want over Tmux.

 [tmuxinator]: https://github.com/aziz/tmuxinator